Kh3ndr1k/Kh3ndr1k/README.md

 <p>
 Passionate about <b>cybersecurity 🛡️</b>, <b>Linux systems 🐧</b>, and <b>programming 💻</b>, Always exploring scripting and secure system management 🔒.
-And also a bit of Termux on Android ›_.
+And also some Termux on Android ›_.
 </p>
 <br>